-On International Pillow Fight Day each year, massive pillow fights breakout in cities around the world, and if you're in the Washington, D.C. area, you can join the fun at a small park on Independence Avenue on April 7, 2018, from 3 to 4 p.m.
+On International Pillow Fight Day each year, massive pillow fights breakout in cities around the world, and if you're in the Washington, D.C. area, you can join the fun near the Washington Monument on April 6, 2019, from 2 to 4 p.m.

 The International Pillow Fight Day is organized by Newmindspace, an event production, community organization, and art installation company that produces free all-ages events around North America including bubble battles, subway parties, and lightsaber fights.

 In the past for the D.C. event, Newmindspace has partnered with Capitol Improv to produce the Pillow Fight at the National Mall.
 Remember to keep your safety and the safety of other attendees in mind when you participate; after all, it's meant to be a fun way to get together and relieve stress.
 Note the following rules in order to prevent any unnecessary harm during the event.